 If one is a hemophiliac or one is under treatment with certain heart medications, that person is exempt from a blood test.
 Therefore, if a breath test is unavailable, the person will be asked to submit to a urine test.

-A urine test is usually only sought if the driver is suspected of driving under the influence of drugs or both the blood and breath test is unavailable.
+A urine test is usually only sought if the driver is suspected of driving under the influence of drugs or both the blood and breath test are unavailable.
 Urine tests have been determined to be unreliable for detecting alcohol and if you are arrested for suspicion of driving under the influence of alcohol, you cannot insist upon only a urine test.
 If one does so, it is construed as a refusal.

 It merits mention that if one is over 21 years old, one can lawfully refuse to submit to a hand-held, portable, alcohol screening (PAS) device, usually offered to the client while still on the side of the road before one is arrested.
 This is because a PAS is considered part of field sobriety tests, which a driver over age 21 may lawfully to submit to.
 The caveat to this is that even if one submits to a PAS test, is then arrested and then refuses to submit to a blood or breath test, the law considers such a refusal grounds for a one year driver’s license suspension.